cap-java/cds-feature-attachments/doc/Processes.md

 We will not delete the documents directly but only mark them as deleted.
 The reason is that we had input from customers that a possible scenario could be, that do to bugs or other reasons databases can be restored with the link to the documents.
-If we would delete the documents directly the documents would be lost.
+If we delete the documents directly the documents would be lost.

 Because of this we only mark the documents as deleted.
 So the documents can be moved to a recycle bin or equal concepts can be implemented.

 If the database is restored an endpoint can be called to restore also the documents.

+In case of draft, the delete handler will not be called.
+It will only be called if the draft is activated.
+If we call the deletion also for draft and the draft is cancelled we could not restore or unmark the document easily.

 ### Success